 - 1. Appoint a Kiwanian or a committee of Kiwanians as SLP advisor(s) to ensure that all youth protection policies and training requirements are being met for a safe and secure environment for youth. - 2.
-Attend SLP club meetings and events. - 3.
-Maintain a service expense line item in the budget to support SLP clubs. - 4.
+Attend SLP club meetings and events.
+Be sure to keep faculty advisors informed of upcoming Kiwanis and co-sponsored functions. - 3.
+Maintain a service expense line item in the budget to support SLP clubs.
+Consider supporting attendance at Key Leader, Key Club or CKI district conventions, or international conventions. - 4.
 Meet with the school principal or facility manager at least once a year. - 5.
 Ensure all dues and fees are paid for sponsored SLP clubs. - 6.
 Encourage and help SLP advisors to provide training for SLP officers and members. - 7.
 Schedule an annual meeting with Kiwanis and SLP club leadership. - 8.
 Host or participate in joint activities.
+Invite SLP club members to participate in Kiwanis projects when appropriate.
 Obtain a cleared background check when chaperoning SLP-sponsored events. - 9.
-Invite SLP club advisors, officers and members to attend Kiwanis meetings. - 10.
+Invite SLP club advisors, officers and members to attend Kiwanis meetings and to join the Kiwanis club. - 10.
 Ensure that all Kiwanis members chaperoning SLP-sponsored events review the youth protection policy annually.